saveoursecrets/sdk/README.md

 Once the vault is unlocked you can list, create, update, read and delete secrets and perform other actions such as creating snapshots or changing the vault encryption passphrase.

 To see the list of available commands type `help` at the prompt.

+### Audit Logs

+Now that you can make changes to a vault take a look at the audit logs:

 [git]: https://git-scm.com/
 [wireguard]: https://www.wireguard.com/